Elsayed-Atef-Amer/Array-Sorting/README.md

       Best case
       Worst case
       Average case
-  Hence, the result of these cases is often a formula giving the average time required for a particular sort of size 'n.'
-Most of the sort methods have time requirements that range from O(nlog n) to O(n2).
+  Hence, the result of these cases is often a formula giving the average time required for a particular sort of size 'N.' Most of the sort methods have time requirements that range from O(Nlog N) to O(N2).
  ![](https://i.stack.imgur.com/GylD4.jpg)

 **Project:**

   Our project is array sorting using two techniques (Bubble sort , Quick sort).